decred/dcrpool/README.md

 In solo pool mining mode, miners only need to identify themselves when connecting to the pool.
-The miner's username, specifically the username sent in a `mining.authorize` message should be a unique name identifying the client.
+The miner's username, specifically the username sent in a `mining.authorize` message, should be a unique name identifying the client.

 The pool supports Pay Per Share (`PPS`) and Pay Per Last N Shares (`PPLNS`) payment schemes when configured for pool mining.
 With pool mining, mining